silverbulletmd/silverbullet/website/Install/Docker.md

 # Introduction
 [Docker](https://www.docker.com/) is a convenient and secure way to install server applications either locally or on a server you control.
 If you don’t have docker already running on your machine and are macOS user, consider giving [OrbStack](https://orbstack.dev/) a try — it’s a super nice docker experience.

-Conveniently, SilverBullet is published as a [docker image on docker hub](https://hub.docker.com/r/zefhemel/silverbullet).
+Conveniently, SilverBullet is published as a [docker image on GHCR](https://github.com/silverbulletmd/silverbullet/pkgs/container/silverbullet).
 The image comes in two flavors:

 * 64-bit Intel
 * 64-bit ARM (e.g. for Raspberry Pis and Apple Silicon macs)